 This one’s a tie.
 Same discount.
 Same items.
-Home Depot’s still holding on to their 7-5 lead.
+Home Depot’s still holding onto their 7 – 6 lead.

 Lowe’s, on the other hand, has no annual savings limit.

-This round goes to Lowe’s, and now they’re closing the gap.
-It’s 7-6, Home Depot.
+This round goes to Lowe’s, and now they’re tied again 7 – 7.

 Home Depot and Lowe’s mirror each other on nearly every aspect of their respective return policies.
 Both stores allow you up to 90 days to make a return, and neither store will leave you on the hook for return shipping.
 Plus, Home Depot and Lowe’s allow customers to return dead plants, shrubs, and perennials for up to one year.

-All you have to do is download the Lowe’s app and tap the “Chat” icon in the upper right-hand corner of your screen.
-From there, it’s, well, texting.
+All you have to do is download the Lowe’s app (iOS / Android) and tap the “Chat” icon in the upper right-hand corner of your screen.
+From there it’s, well, texting.
 The app will open your text messages and store the conversation, which I found useful when I was trying to remember what they said.
 Point: Lowe’s.

 If you’d like to dispute any of the rulings, I request that you file a formal complaint in the comments below — I’ll get back to you as soon as I can!
 Thanks for reading.